staviv/RTL/README.md

 ## Usage

-1. Clone this repository or download the files
+1. Download the files in this repository
 2. In Chrome, go to `chrome://extensions`
 3. Turn on "Developer mode"
 4. Click "Load unpacked" and select the folder containing the extension files